 Alongside increased transparency, we recommend that researchers consider potential subgroups early in the process of economic evaluation and systematically identify subgroups, using techniques, such as logic models and causal inference, to define subgroups and complex interactions between sources of heterogeneity and outcomes.
-[43]We would also encourage researchers to consider the full range of methods available to acknowledge patient heterogeneity in cost-effectiveness analysis (not just subgroup analysis), as well as any guidelines that are applicable to their setting of interest [1].
+Increased stakeholder engagement throughout the process of economic evaluation (from conceptualisation to final reporting) may also support the identification and justification of subgroup analysis.
+An example of stakeholder engagement in guiding economic model development and subgroups (including identifying subgroups and relevant data sources) is reported by Xie et al. [43].
+We would also encourage researchers to consider the full range of methods available to acknowledge patient heterogeneity in cost-effectiveness analysis (not restricted to subgroup analysis), as well as any guidelines that are applicable to their setting of interest [1].

 We recognise that subgroup analysis is not always helpful or feasible but encourage researchers to be transparent about their thought processes.
 Without knowing whether subgroups were considered and if so, why they were ruled out, other researchers in the area will be unable to learn from this and decision makers may fail to recognise a key limitation of the evidence base.
-When subgroup analyses are reliant on building a stronger/more comprehensive evidence base, we hope that increased transparency in reporting (addressing the questions in ) will help to achieve this.
+When subgroup analyses are reliant on building a stronger/more comprehensive evidence base, we hope that increased transparency in reporting will help to achieve this.

 References